Employee Demotion- Meaning, Causes, Decision, How to Handle

 2. Be respectful

 In this meeting, be respectful.
 Don't start with the reasons for demotion right away.
-After the news, give a few seconds for the employee to process the information.
+Instead, after the news, give a few seconds for the employee to process the information.
 Also, make the employee understand the company's wish to keep him/her on board rather than just firing them.

-Demoting an individual also means that a company believes in one's potential but not on its current designation.
-Make them understand that its a chance to take a step back and learn from their mistakes.
+Demoting an individual also means that a company believes in one's potential but not in its current designation.
+Make them understand that it's a chance to take a step back and learn from their mistakes.
 It will help prepare them better for their future.

 3. Address the Issues